English ivy can harbor adult mosquitoes

 If you are like me, you are plagued by mosquitoes in the garden.
 It is one thing to stay out of their way at dusk but it is quite another when the Asian Tiger attacks you all day long.
-Last year the mosquito population was so bad I could not go outside and I started to wonder if there was a better way.
-This spring, I contacted several companies to see if my property could be sprayed to prevent mosquitoes while not harming pollinators or my edibles.
-I don’t have a pond or pets but I have quite a lot of edible plants intermixed with other plants on the property.
-A lawn service mows the grass but I never know when the crew is coming.
-Plus, I knew I would not always be at home to let the pesticide applicator know where the edibles were in the garden nor would I be able to inform the lawn service crew when and if the place was just sprayed with a pesticide.
-All of these factors made it complex for me to figure out how to control mosquitoes but fortunately I was able to attend a free presentation at a local library.
+In the spring of 2016, I contacted several companies to see if my property could be sprayed to prevent mosquitoes.
+I don’t have a pond or pets but I have a lot of edible plants intermixed with other plants on the property.
+I did not want the spray to harm the pollinators or the edibles (or my family!).
+We have a lawn service that mows the grass but I never know when the crew is coming.
+Because I work in an office, I would not be home to let the pesticide applicator know where the edibles were nor would I be able to inform the lawn service crew when and if the place had just been sprayed with a pesticide.
+All of these factors made it complex for me to figure out how to control mosquitoes.
+At the same time, I attended a free presentation at a local library.
 Kirsten Conrad Buhls, Extension Agent, Virginia Cooperative Extension, Arlington County, gave an excellent Powerpoint presentation entitled “Gardening in the Time of Zika: Nuisance Mosquito Management.”

 I learned that there are 40 mosquito species in Virginia in a variety of habitats but most are aquatic.
-Up until the mid-1980s, the most problematic species was Culex, which came out at dusk and fed at night.
-This species lives in the woods and prefers the type of stagnant water that usually does not occur near residential homes but they can also breed in “container water.”
-Container water is the fresh water that collects from rain and sits in pockets or depressions in objects or in containers.
+Up until the mid-1980s, the most problematic species was Culex, which comes out at dusk and feeds at night.
+This species lives in the woods and prefers the type of stagnant water that usually does not occur near residential homes.
+However, they also breed in “container water.”
+Container water is fresh rain water that sits in pockets or depressions in objects or in containers.

 After the mid-1980s, a Southeast Asian native arrived called the Asian Tiger mosquito, Aedes albopictus.
 The Asian Tiger is active during the day and prefers to breed in container water.
 The Asian Tiger has a cousin, Aedes aegypti, who also prefers to breed in container water.
-Both are vectors for transmitting diseases and both can transmit the Zika virus but A. aegypti is more effective and considered a primary transmitter.
-Both could prosper here in Virginia, as in we have the appropriate environmental conditions, but currently Virginia does not have a substantial A. aegypti population.
-At this time, Zika is not established in a population of mosquitoes in America.
+Both are vectors for transmitting diseases.
+Both can transmit the Zika virus but A. aegypti is more effective and considered a primary transmitter.
+Both could prosper here, we have the appropriate environmental conditions, but currently there is not a substantial A. aegypti population.

 Only females bite humans to get a “blood meal” before laying eggs.
-They are cold blooded so they don’t bite if the temperature is below 50 degrees but they can live as long as 2 to 3 months and adults that hibernate can live up to 8 months.
+They are cold blooded so they don’t bite if the temperature is below 50 degrees.
+They can live as long as 2 to 3 months and adults that hibernate can live up to 8 months.
 This means that the problem is temporary; it exists only in the hot summer months.

-Because they breed in container water which is common in residential areas, anything that collects water should be dumped after it rains.
-Mosquitoes require as little as one tablespoon of water to lay eggs and it can take as short a time as 3 days for a new generation.
+Because mosquitoes breed in container water, anything that collects water should be dumped after it rains.
+Mosquitoes require as little as one tablespoon of water to lay eggs.
+It can take as short a time as 3 days for a new generation.
 After it rains, either dump the water or eliminate the object (e.g., put watering cans back inside the tool shed or throw away old tires).
-Be aware of what can collect water such as open trash bins, pets’ water bowls, potted plant saucers, toys, buckets and barrels, and the corrugated gutters.
 If the water cannot be dumped, such as a pond, make sure the pond has plenty of mosquito larvae eating fish, dragonfly larva, frogs, toads, and other such organisms.
 For rain barrels, use the mosquito dunks that are made of a safe bacteria.
-Or transform the water feature so that the water is moving instead of still by installing a bubbler or waterfall.
+Or transform the water feature so that the water is moving by installing a bubbler or waterfall.
 Mosquitoes do not like moving water or moving air.

 Kirsten dispelled common myths: Bug Zappers are not effective killers of mosquitoes, bats do not prefer to eat mosquitos, and purple martins are not big mosquito eaters.
-Plants that are reputed to repel mosquitoes do not work if they are just sitting in the landscape; however, a dense groundcover such as English ivy can harbor adult mosquitoes.
-It does not matter what you eat but mosquitos are more attracted to big people and prefer men over women.
+Plants that are reputed to repel mosquitoes do not work if they are just sitting in the landscape.
+A dense groundcover such as English ivy can harbor adult mosquitoes.
+It does not matter what you eat but mosquitoes are more attracted to big people and prefer men over women.